A head computed tomography (CT) scan uses many x-rays to create pictures of the head, including the skull, brain, eye sockets, and sinuses.

 Risks of CT scans include:

 In rare cases, the dye may cause a life-threatening allergic response called anaphylaxis.
-If you have any trouble breathing during the test, you should notify the scanner operator immediately.
+If you have any trouble breathing during the test, tell the scanner operator right away.
 Scanners come with an intercom and speakers, so someone can hear you at all times.

 A CT scan can reduce or avoid the need for invasive procedures to diagnose problems in the skull.
 This is one of the safest ways to study the head and neck.